bucardo/bucardo_org/Bucardo/pgbench_example.md

     -----+-----+----------+--------
        1 | 999 |        0 |

-How about the history table, which has not primary key?
+How about the history table, which has no primary key?
 We cannot track row by row changes, and don't want to copy the whole thing every time the table changes, so we've got to [kick](/Bucardo/kick) that sync manually when we want to change it:

     $ psql -d -At test1 -c 'select count(*) from history' 0